temp147/mynodejs/README.md

 ```sh
 node ./model/init.js
 ```
-then, you can run the app, the app is listen on port 3000
+then, you can run the app, the app is listening on port 3000

 ```sh
 node ./bin/www